na-na-hi/renget/archive/CptPants.md

 #CptPants's Bots
--> Last updated: April 19 <-
+-> Last updated: April 21 <-
 Bots by the fella who goes by CptPants.
 I recommend always going for Character Hub links, they have the most updated version of each bot (the booru doesn't let you update old cards as far as I can tell).

-*Assume all bots are NSFW unless stated otherwise.*
+*Assume all bots were made for NSFW unless they're tagged otherwise.*

-Contact: cptpants@proton.me
 [TOC]
 ***